SchoolOfCode/bc17-w8d1-workshop-react-flashcards-v2-team-rocket-1/PLAN.md

 - Add a state and state Function (function that changes the state) in the Flashcard file ✅
 - Add an eventlistner in the div block ✅
 - create an event handler that changes the state from 'open'  to 'close' ✅
-- Within useEffect, add logic that hides the question and shows the answer when the state goes from close to open ✅
+- Use conditional rendering that hides the question and shows the answer when the state goes from close to open ✅

 ##

 - Move flashcardData to app.jsx ✅
-- Create state for that
+- Create state for that ✅
-- Move state via props down to Flashcards
+- Move state via props down to Flashcards ✅

 # Step 3